 NELBB (No Early Release of Bus Busy): When this bit is set, the Tsi148 asserts BBSYO\ whenever ASI\ is asserted.
 This disables the early release of bus busy function for all VMEbus masters.
 This can sometimes help debug systems when noise is causing arbitration problems.
 SRESET (System Reset): When this bit is set, the SRSTO signal is asserted.
-This bit is automatically cleared.
+This bit is automatically cleared if SRSTI is connected to SRSTO through a transceiver.